George Cusack: History

 With only 23 men he took a cargo ship leaving Norway, a 500-ton vessel called Saint Anne out of London under Captain Shorter.
 Cusack and his pirates put the ship's crew aboard a pink they had taken earlier as a prize, leaving them no gear or provisions, and set them adrift.

 They put into Aberdeen to sell the Saint Anne, claiming it was a Dutch ship they had found abandoned, and hid its paperwork to conceal their crime.
 Unfortunately for Cusack the crew they had set adrift was picked up by a passing merchantman and returned to Norfolk.
 They spread news of Cusack's piracy and the Saint Anne was seized.

 Cusack and his men heard of this and avoided Aberdeen, sailing up the Thames to Lee to clean their ship.
 They spent their booty in local towns, who were glad to have the money, but which gave away their presence.
 They were pursued by local marshals and two armed vessels under Colonel Kennedy, who captured them and delivered Cusack back to Marshalsea prison with his crew.
+Cusack successfully escaped from prison three days before his trial, but was recaptured in Holborn the day that the court was scheduled to sit.
+He was reportedly arrested while in bed with a woman, who was believed to be his sister.

+At the start of his trial, Cusack argued that the jury should be dismissed because it was composed of "Citizens; who did not (he said) understand Maritime-Affairs", demanding that he and his crew be tried by "men of their own trade", by which he was understood to mean fellow pirates.
 Cusack claimed to the Admiralty court that he had a commission, and when challenged tried to explain that his invalid commission was a mistake.
 The Court noted that valid or not, no commission would have allowed him to rob an English vessel, and he was convicted.
 He was executed on 18 January 1675 with thirteen of his crew, the rest acquitted for having been forced into piracy.